LeaseySocial.

 Use Preview Sound to hear the selected sound at the current volume.

-Sounds currently supplement speech and Braille.
+Sounds supplement speech and Braille.
 They do not replace speech or Braille.

 Examples of sound events include: